Sankalp-06/Quicksell-Assignment/README.md

 - **Email:** [sankalpm06@gmail.com](mailto:sankalpm06@gmail.com)

-Enjoy using the Kanban board application to manage your tasks efficiently!
+Enjoy using this application to manage your tasks efficiently!